Website User Experience Design – Nailing the Foundations

 The primary deliverable of this phase is the wireframe.
 After determining the flow of the website, your UX designer will create the blueprint of your website.

 Although you may wish to proceed to visual design from the very beginning, wireframing forms its foundation.
-As such, it is a very important component to website design and development.
+As such, it is a very important component of website design and development.

 Solidify UX and flow